natgo/wt-wiki-scraper/wikitext-transpiled/ground/Concept%203.md

 * Turning is slow when stock
 * Suffers in soft terrain, sometimes speed will drop massively upon the slightest obstacle
 * Negligible armour, vulnerable to artillery overpressure
-* Sub-par accuracy at range when stock
+* Subpar accuracy at range when stock
 * Lacks a smoke grenade launcher

 == History ==